hardin47/website/Math150/Notes/06-surv.md

 * Factorial design
      * Random allocation (within a factorial design) allows for estimation of interaction between treatments
-     * Physicians' health study was factorial with aspirin (to measure myocaridal infarction) and beta carotene (cancer)
+     * Physicians' health study was factorial with aspirin (to measure myocardial infarction) and beta carotene (cancer)
      * Can include 3 or more treatments (but would need large sample sizes to measure anything)

 |  	|  	| treatment A 	|  	|